 Anna Dvortcsak, MS, CCC-SLP, is a speech pathologist in private practice in Portland, Oregon, and one of the developers of the Project ImPACT Curriculum.
 She provides consulting, parent training, and individual speech and language services to families and children with autism and trainings to professionals nationally and internationally.
 Anna conducts research on the efficacy of interventions for children with autism spectrum disorder and has presented her findings at conferences and in peer-reviewed articles and book chapters.

-This course is open to all providers who work with families with children with social communication challenges, including early childhood professionals, speech and language pathologists, special educators, behavioral specialists, clinical psychologists, social workers, and occupational therapists.
+This e-course is open to all providers who work with families with children with social communication challenges, including early childhood professionals, speech and language pathologists, special educators, behavioral specialists, clinical psychologists, social workers, and occupational therapists.

 You will complete a 25-item multiple choice test at the end of this course.
 You must answer at least 80% of the questions correctly to receive pass.
 You will also complete a course evaluation survey.